Your auto-supplier ERP runs Delta Township, but the state contract side still lives in three spreadsheets

 Exactly what you get

 A single ERP where a part feeding GM Lansing Grand River and a part on a State of Michigan contract share one inventory record, one cost truth, and one audit trail.
 EDI releases flow into sequenced picking automatically.
 Your controller and your scheduler stop keeping rival spreadsheets.
-Pair it with a warehouse management system for the dock side, business intelligence dashboards for the capitol-facing reporting, and inventory management software if your raw-material buffers need their own logic.
+Pair it with a warehouse management system for the dock side, business intelligence (BI) dashboards for the capitol-facing reporting, and inventory management software if your raw-material buffers need their own logic.

 How to choose a developer in Lansing